Annie Ernaux: Literary career

 Ernaux's 2008 historical memoir Les Années (The Years), well received by French critics, is considered by many to be her magnum opus.
 In this book, Ernaux writes about herself in the third person ('elle', or 'she' in English) for the first time, providing a vivid look at French society just after the Second World War until the early 2000s.
 It is the story of a woman and of the evolving society she lived in.
 The Years won the 2008 Prix François-Mauriac de la région Aquitaine, the 2008 Marguerite Duras Prize, the 2008 Prix de la langue française, the 2009 Télégramme Readers Prize, and the 2016 Strega European Prize.
 Translated by Alison L. Strayer, The Years was a finalist for the 31st Annual French-American Foundation Translation Prize, was nominated for the International Booker Prize in 2019, and won the 2019 Warwick Prize for Women in Translation.
 Her popularity in anglophone countries increased sharply after The Years was shortlisted for the International Booker.

 On 6 October 2022, it was announced that Ernaux would be awarded the 2022 Nobel Prize in Literature "for the courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory".
 Ernaux is the 16th French writer, and the first Frenchwoman, to receive the literature prize.
 In congratulating her, the president of France, Emmanuel Macron, said that she was the voice "of the freedom of women and of the forgotten".

+Her literary work, mostly autobiographical, maintains close links with sociology.
 Many of Ernaux's works have been translated into English and published by Fitzcarraldo Editions and Seven Stories Press.
 Ernaux is one of the seven founding authors from whom the latter Press takes its name.